Chapter 2: The Digital

 Note here by Action I literally mean to include the verb.
 Delete.
 Replace.
 Print.
 Etc. Yes or No is not good enough.

 With destructive or irreversible actions, such as deletion (not recycling), given a confirmation dialogue, and if particularly important, a dialogue that require meaningful user input, like this prompt when deleting a repo on GitHub

 Alright, so back to Gemini: Making more things like it wouldn’t totally solve this problem, designers could still totally chose to make the text confirm shame, but by letting more elements be controlled by the user (or their browser), we could at least do a little bit better by letting that ensure options to confirm or deny are given equal weight and that they are colored appropriately.

 It’s not like this system couldn’t be abused still of course, and there will always be a balance between the user trusting the service and it’s UI and the beauty of that UI, but I think we could stand to go a bit in the direction of Gemini.

 Misleading Information #

 Yes.
 Misinformation online is a royal fucking shit show.
-There’s no way to possibly preserve total free speech, not that we should, and also have a system that doesn’t spread misinformation to the extent that people stop vaccinating their kids or thinking that COVID is a hoax.
+There’s no way to possibly preserve total free speech, not that free speech is always perfect, and also have a system that doesn’t spread misinformation to the extent that people stop vaccinating their kids or thinking that COVID is a hoax.
 I’m not trying to address that problem.
 If I could, I would.
 But I honestly think that’s a genie we can’t really put back in the bottle now.